oznogon/gattaibushido-public/rules/03_basic_play.md

 ### Remove

 *Very* occasionally the rules will call for a card to be **Removed from Play**.
 When this happens, take the card(s) in question and set them aside entirely.
 These cards do not go to Trash, and do not get reshuffled into the Deck.
-These cards remain out of play for the duration of the current session or scenario, whichever is specified by the effect at the time.
+Unless otherwise specified, these cards remain out of play for the duration of the current *scenario*.

 ### Shuffle/Reshuffle